-, Š VAGO recommendation Action Completion date ~ Department of Erwironment, Land, Water and Planning, Baw Baw Shire Council, Campaspe Shire Council, Nillumbik Shire Council and Yarra Ranges Shire Council and Stakeholders to: Accept.
+Ž Š VAGO recommendation Action Completion date F 5.
+Department of Environment, Land, Water and Planning, Baw Baw Shire Council, Campaspe Shire Council, Nillumbik Shire Council and Yarra Ranges Shire Council and Stand consult with other councils and stakeholders to: • confirm the root causes for noncompliance with native vegetation regulations. • determine the staff resources, budget resources, policy, project, reporting, legislative requirements and intervention required to effectively implement the native vegetation regulations. • review guidance documentation clarifying how councils must apply and independently verify the mitigation hierarchy in assessing applicants to ensure that councils approve removal as a last resort after avoidance and minimisation.
+(See Section 3.2).
+Accept.
 Campaspe Planning Department will be undertaking changes to the process (through its IT system) for ensuring landowners present ACE reports prior to removing vegetation.
 Campaspe has already amended the reporting to ensure that the assessment meets the Guidelines in relation to the threestep process.
-May 2022 April 2022 Ν 6.
+May 2022 April 2022 7 6.
 Campaspe Shire Council and Baw Baw Shire Council develop controls and processes to effectively and consistently apply the mitigation hierarchy when processing permit applications, including by independently verifying that the proposed clearing is unavoidable or cannot be minimised.
 (See Section 3.2).
 Accept.
 The planning assessments already considered the mitigation hierarchy, improvements have been made to enhance the assessment about the mitigation hierarchy.
-April 2022

-7 May 2022 Accept.
+April 2022 nse authorised by the Chief E xecutive Office r, Campaspe- -continued May 2022 Accept.
 No notice was provided to Councils that annual data reports were going to be required.
-After the first report was manually completed Campaspe changed its data retention process in 2018-2019 to ensure the native vegetation permits and the included NVIM report number and exterit were able to be retrieved added to the annual report automatically.
+After the first report was manually completed Campaspe changed its data retention process in 2018-2019 to ensure the native vegetation permits and the included NVIM report number and extent were able to be retrieved added to the annual report automatically.
 Once a rerun the 2018 data automatically it was shown 3 permits were missed and revised information submitted with the next years annual report.
 This automated process has been further enhanced to include the offset report data is recorded when submitted and added to the annual report.
-Campaspe has processes in place to audit all planning permits within 2 years (except for the COVID period this is achieved). iii.
-Accept.
-No notice was provided to Councils that annual data reports were going to be required.
-After the first report was manually completed Campaspe changed its data retention process in 2018-2019 to ensure the native vegetation permits and the included NVIM report number and extert were able to be retrieved added to the annual report automatically.
-Once a rerun the 2018 data automatically it was shown 3 permits were missed and revised information submitted with the next years annual report.
-This automated process has be the offset report data is recorde the annual report.
-Campaspe has processes in pl within 2 years (except for the C Changes have been made to the processes and IT improvements to ensure the native vegetation planning permi and auditing procedures and documents are clearer to the landowner to assist them to ensure compliance with the planning permit conditions.
+Campaspe has processes in place to audit all planning permits within 2 years (except for the COVID period this is achieved).
+Changes have been made to the processes and IT improvements to ensure the native vegetation planning permit and auditing procedures and documents are clearer to the landowner to assist them to ensure compliance with the planning permit conditions.
 In addition we are investigating IT automation of alerts to audits.
-7. Baw Baw Shire Council, Campaspe Shire Council, Nillumbik Shire Council and Yarra Ranges Shire Council develop and implement controls and processes to: • enable them to accurately identify, track and report on the native vegetation permits they issue, and unauthorised and exempted clearing in their areas of responsibility. • ensure permit holders secure the required offsets before removing native vegetation, remove vegetation, remove vegetation, remove vegetation, permit propression or security and the control of the council of the coun conditions, and comply with their obligations under first-party offset site agreements.
-(See Sections 3.1 and 3.2). r
+Baw Baw Shire Council, Campaspe Shire Council.
+Nillumbik Shire Council and Yarra Ranges Shire Council develop and implement controls and processes to: enable them to accurately identify, track and report on the native vegetation permits they issue, and unauthorised and exempted clearing in their areas of responsibility. ensure permit holders secure the required offsets before removing native vegetation, remove vegetation consistent with permit conditions, and comply with their obligations under first-party offset site agreements.
+(See Sections 3.1 and 3.2). м